GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: GenAI for Qualitative SE Research

 In requirements engineering, Shah et al.~tested a large language model as a second annotator for the deductive coding of user stories.
 The model achieved substantial agreement with human analysts (Cohen's $\kappa$ > 0.7) and delivered consistent results in all runs~\cite{shah2025inductive}.
 By contrast, zero-shot prompting performed poorly, underscoring the need for human-prepared codebooks.
-A mapping study confirmed these findings, concluding that the evidence so far covers only narrow tasks such as sentiment analysis, translation, and summarisation, while interpretive tasks such as theme development remain outside the scope of current GenAI capabilities~\cite{barros2025large}.
+This is an example of a positive human-AI collaboration case: people define the construct, prepare examples, and review outputs, while the model contributes speed and consistency on a constrained labeling task.
+A mapping study confirmed these findings, concluding that the evidence so far covers only narrow tasks such as sentiment analysis, translation, and summarization, while interpretive tasks such as theme development remain outside the scope of current GenAI capabilities~\cite{barros2025large}.

 A thematic analysis of expert essays on large language models in software development explored perceptions of quality, collaboration, and security~\cite{yadav2025thematic}.
 While sentiment analysis suggested general optimism, manual thematic coding revealed more nuanced trade-offs that automated keyword extraction tools failed to capture.
 This reinforces that unsupervised mappings are insufficient for thematic analysis, where context and nuance matter.
+It also illustrates a narrower assistive role for automation: summarization and sentiment-style screening can help researchers triage large corpora before interpretive analysis begins.

 Closely related to this reflection paper is the recent work of Montes et al.~\cite{montes2025large}.
 They take existing interview transcripts coded with reflexive thematic analysis~\cite{braunUsingThematicAnalysis2006}, engineer prompts for GenAI, and compare the codes of the humans and GenAI in a blinded trial.
 There was a slight preference for the GenAI codes (61\%), but themes from GenAI were less aware of latent interpretations.
 The paper takes a post-positivist slant on the topic and does not interrogate the use of GenAI with respect to constructivist epistemologies.